Tihan-hossain/Eye-like-pan-tilt-camera-IMU-system/README.md

 1. **Upload the Arduino Code**
    - Download the Arduino code file: [Arduino/minIMU9_Stabilization.ino](https://github.com/Tihan-hossain/Eye-like-pan-tilt-camera-IMU-system/blob/main/Arduino/minIMU9_Stabilization.ino).
+   - Install the LSM6 and BasicLinearAlgebra Libraries from the Arduino Library Manager
-   - Use the Arduino IDE to upload the code to the Arduino UNO via serial communication.
+   - Upload the code to the Arduino UNO.
 2. **Calibration**
-   - During startup, the IMU calibrates itself by estimating biases.
-Ensure the system remains stationary during this process.
+   - During startup, IMUs calibrate themselves by estimating biases.
+Ensure the system remains stationary during this process for a few seconds.

 3. **Operation**
    - Once calibrated, the system actively compensates for pan and tilt motions, functioning effectively as a gimbal.
-The servos adjust the camera's orientation in real-time based on IMU readings.
+The servos adjust the camera's orientation in real time based on IMU readings.

 This setup ensures stabilized video output while maintaining flexibility for manually controlling the viewpoint if necessary.